oro-os/oro-logo-rle/README.md

 }
 ```

+# After Effects Project

+The After Effects project contains all of the assets necessary to re-create the logo,
+and is located in `after-effects`.

 # License
 Copyright &copy; 2023, Joshua Lee Junon.

 A license is to be determined.
-Please do not use code in this repository in any fashion until one is issued.
+Please do not use code or assets in this repository
+in any fashion until one is issued.